 The bill passed the Senate Agriculture & Natural Resources Committee, and was amended to modify the effective date to work in tandem with SB 136 that extends the existing Forest Health Advisory Council.
 The bill passed the Senate and was amended to add a representative to the council that represents motorized recreation.
 The bill passed the Legislative Council Committee and the House Agriculture, Livestock & Water Committee, and was amended to add county commissioner representation to the Council.
-It now awaits a hearing in the House Appropriations Committee.

-Position: Support Sponsors: Sen. Donovan, Rep. McCluskie & Lynch

-SB21-245, Backcountry Search and Rescue in Colorado

-SB 245 is the return of SB20-130.
-The bill defines backcountry search and rescue, and directs the Department of Natural Resources (DNR) to conduct a study and develop recommendations on how to address several challenges related to backcountry search and rescue, including:

-- Improving inter-agency coordination efforts - Availability and adequacy of workers compensation and other benefits for SAR workers - Availability and adequacy of retirement benefits for SAR workers - Compensation and reimbursement expenses - Availability and maintenance of equipment - Adequacy of physical and psychological support services for SAR workers - Training needs - Public education

-The bill also directs DNR to conduct outreach and training related to the physical and psychological support needs of backcountry search and rescue volunteers, which could include working with consultants and providing programs, including grant programs, to local governments and nonprofit organizations that provide search and rescue services.

-SB 245 passed the Senate Agriculture & Natural Resources Committee and Senate Appropriations Committee unanimously and was placed on the consent calendar.
-It has passed second reading and will be heard on third reading and final passage in the Senate tomorrow.
+It passed the House Appropriations Committee, and will be heard on third reading and final passage in the House this week.
+Position: Support Sponsors: Sen. Donovan, Rep. McCluskie & Lynch SB21-245, Backcountry Search and Rescue in Colorado SB 245 is the return of SB20-130.
+The bill defines backcountry search and rescue, and directs the Department of Natural Resources (DNR) to conduct a study and develop recommendations on how to address several challenges related to backcountry search and rescue, including: - Improving inter-agency coordination efforts - Availability and adequacy of workers compensation and other benefits for SAR workers - Availability and adequacy of retirement benefits for SAR workers - Compensation and reimbursement expenses - Availability and maintenance of equipment - Adequacy of physical and psychological support services for SAR workers - Training needs - Public education The bill also directs DNR to conduct outreach and training related to the physical and psychological support needs of backcountry search and rescue volunteers, which could include working with consultants and providing programs, including grant programs, to local governments and nonprofit organizations that provide search and rescue services.
+SB 245 passed the Senate Agriculture & Natural Resources Committee, the Senate Appropriations Committee, and the House Energy & Environment Committee unanimously.
+It now heads to the House Appropriations Committee.
 Position: Support Sponsors: Sen. Donovan & Rankin, Rep. McCluskie & Will

-SB21-258, Wildfire Risk Mitigation

-SB 258 is a state stimulus bill that creates two new funds - the Wildfire Mitigation Capacity Development (WMCD) Fund and the Hazard Mitigation (HM) Fund.
+SB21-258, Wildfire Risk Mitigation SB 258 is a state stimulus bill that creates two new funds - the Wildfire Mitigation Capacity Development (WMCD) Fund and the Hazard Mitigation (HM) Fund.
 The WMCD fund is used to (1) initiate a comprehensive risk analysis by a federal national incident management organization to identify highest risk landscapes in the state, (2) engage Conservation Corps and Department of Corrections Fire Crews, (3) hire staff to coordinate cross boundary mitigation efforts, including consultation with local governments, and to support various wildfire mitigation projects.
 The HM fund is used to assist local government with match funds for federal hazard mitigation grants.
 The bill expands the allowable uses of Forest Restoration and Wildfire Risk Mitigation (FRWRM) grant program funds to include projects on federal lands, and capacity-building efforts to provide local governments, community groups, and collaborative forestry groups with resources and staffing for community and partner outreach and engagement, identifying priority project areas, prescription planning, and acquiring community equipment for use by landowners.
 The bill grants the Colorado State Forest Service the ability to hire additional permanent field staff to help monitor and implement FRWRM grant projects, and to develop and revise community wildfire protection plans (CWPPs) and landscape-level prioritization plans.
 The bill appropriates: